 Time Limits and Game Duration

 According to the NHL website, any game will consist of three 20-minute sessions, with a short rest intermission in between gameplay.
 These breaks can last up to 15 minutes and 30 seconds for general games, or 17 minutes for games that are being televised.

 During the regular hockey season, games go into overtime if there’s no winner at the end of a 60-minute game.
-Both teams receive a point in the league standings if a game goes into overtime.
+Both teams earns at least one point in the league standings if a game goes into overtime.